Air consists of nitrogen. Revolutionary change in air composition

 2NO + O 2 → 2N 2 O

-Nitrogen is the most important chemical element in the earth's atmosphere.
-Nitrogen is part of proteins, provides mineral nutrition to plants.
-It determines the rate of biochemical reactions, plays the role of an oxygen diluent.
+Nitrogen is essential chemical element earth's atmosphere.
+Nitrogen is part of proteins and provides mineral nutrition plants.
+It determines the rate of biochemical reactions and plays the role of an oxygen diluent.

-Oxygen is the second most abundant gas in the Earth's atmosphere.
+The second most common gas in the Earth's atmosphere is oxygen.
 The formation of this gas is associated with the photosynthetic activity of plants and bacteria.
 And the more diverse and numerous photosynthetic organisms became, the more significant the process of oxygen content in the atmosphere became.
 A small amount of heavy oxygen is released during degassing of the mantle.

 In the upper layers of the troposphere and stratosphere, under the influence of ultraviolet solar radiation (we denote it as hν), ozone is formed: